civol/HDLRuby/README.md

 end
 ```

-Opening a system can be used, for instance,to modify an existing system, to
-describe a system in serval files, or to resolve circular dependancies among
-several systems.

 #### Opening an instance
 <a name="instance_open"></a>

-When there is a minor modification to apply to an instance of a system, it is
+When there is a modification to apply to an instance, it is sometimes
-sometimes preferable to modify this sole instance rather than declaring a all
+preferable to modify this sole instance rather than declaring a all new system
-new system to derivate the instance from.
-For that purpose it is possible to
+to derivate the instance from.
+For that purpose it is possible to open an
-open an instance for modification as follows:
+instance for modification as follows:

 ```ruby
 <instance name>.open do